Choosing your options

 - teachers will tell you about the qualifications on offer, what they cover and how you will be examined

-- Leeds University Technical College (UTC) - specialises in engineering and manufacturing for Year 10 onwards
+- Leeds University Technical College (UTC) - specialises in engineering and manufacturing - join in Year 10 or Year 12

-- Sheffield Olympic Park UTC - specialising in healthcare and sports science/computing for Year 9 or 10 onwards
+- Sheffield Olympic Park UTC - specialising in computing, health science or sports science - join in Year 9 or Year 12

-- Sheffield City Centre UTC - specialising in engineering, creative and digital media for Year 9 or 10 onwards
+- Sheffield City Centre UTC - specialising in engineering and advanced manufacturing or creative and digital media - join in Year 9 or Year 12

 - Leeds City College also has a 14+ Apprenticeship Academy